 Sabina Vaccarino Bremner

 Sabina holds a BA in Philosophy from the University of Chicago (2014).
-Her work has been supported by a year-long DAAD fellowship in Frankfurt and a Council for European Studies fellowship to pursue archival research on the early Foucault in Paris.
-In addition to pursuing her PhD in Philosophy, she is dually enrolled in Columbia's Comparative Literature and Society program.
+Her work has been supported by a year-long DAAD fellowship in Frankfurt (2014-2015) and a Council for European Studies fellowship in Paris (2017).